-- Make sure the Sidefinder filter is off (see page 11), unless you are fishing structure that appears to be generating false fish readings. - The water may be too shallow for Sidefinder operation (see page 15).
+- Make sure the Sidefinder filter is off (see page 11), unless you are fishing structure that appears to be generating false fish readings. - You may be in water that is too shallow for the Sidefinder to operate properly (see page 15).

-Problem: No speed displayed with optional speed sensor.
+Problem: No speed reading.